SureDeveloping/cave-blog/README.md

 ![Contrast grid color palette](docs/readme_images/contrast-grid.png "Contrast grid color palette")

 ### Typography
-Tho font in the project is PT Sans, a sans-serif googlefonds.
+The font in the project is PT Sans, a sans-serif googlefonds.

 ### Imagery
 There is only one images in this project.
 The default userprofile picture is a picture from [Freepik](https://freepik.com/).
-The uplosding funtion is deactivated.
+The uploading funtion is deactivated.
 The uploading function with cloudinary was not working shorly before the deployment.
 This function will be added in a later realize.

 ## Wireframe
 To get an idea of the look of the individual web pages, wireframes were created in advance for each page.